List of nationalizations by country: China

 In the period of Republican China, Sun Yat-sen had sweeping land reforms and nationalized many industries.
 The rise of the People's Republic of China under Mao Zedong nationalized all private assets, restricted private ownership, even of land, and the state determined output and price levels.
-Some of these were reversed after Deng Xiaoping loosed restrictions in 1978, allowing private and foreign investment to enter the country.
+Some of these were reversed after Deng Xiaoping launched the reform and opening up in 1978, allowing private and foreign investment to enter the country.

 After the end of martial law period and democratization in Taiwan, the Republic of China began to privatize many government-owned assets, even those owned by the Kuomintang.